 We get to know each resident on a one-to-one basis, so that we can make their care programme as individual as they are.
 We offer residents a choice in everything that we do and we build strong relationships with each person, their family and their friends.

-Every month we hold a relaxed meeting with residents and their relatives, to discuss how we can make improvements to day-to-day life at Norfolk House.
+Every month we hold a relaxed meeting with residents and their relatives, to discuss how we can make improvements to day-to-day life at Glastonbury Court.
 It's a great opportunity for everyone to share their ideas and make suggestions about things like our menu.

-You don’t need any prior experience.
+You don’t need any experience.
 What you do need is core values suited to working in a care environment.
-You’re a compassionate, can-do person looking to start a career as a Carer.
+You’re a compassionate, can-do person looking to start a career as a carer.
 You know how important it is to treat people as individuals.
-You’re keen to earn while you learn, gaining new skills, experiences, without going to college and taking on debt.
+You’re keen to earn while you learn, gaining new skills, experiences without going to college and taking on debt.
 You want to progress quickly with the opportunity to explore exciting career options with a supportive employer.

-Your Level 2 apprenticeship in Health and Social Care - Adult Care Worker
+Your Level 2 Apprenticeship in Health and Social Care

 The Care UK apprenticeship programme begins with a 12-week induction.
 This combines practical training with e-learning to give you the basic skills you’ll need.
 Once you’ve completed this, you’ll start on the job.
 Working as part of a friendly, close-knit care team, you’ll learn how to provide high quality care to residents in a safe manner.
 At the same time, we’ll give you the support you need to make a success of your apprenticeship.
 You’ll attend regular training workshops and you’ll have a mentor to encourage and support you.

 - Deliver high quality personal care following the care plan and individual resident wishes to ensure the comfort and dignity of each resident